Primary Navigation Mobile

 Best medium van for hybrid-electric flexibility

 You might not know LEVC but you will almost certainly be familiar with its most famous product: the London Taxi.
-Recently the London Electric Vehicle Company (based in Coventry, backed by Chinese automotive giant Geely) has turned its attention towards building vans as well, resulting in the impressive VN5.
+However, the London Electric Vehicle Company (based in Coventry, backed by Chinese automotive giant Geely) also makes vans as, specifically the impressive LEVC VN5.

-This uses the same petrol-electric plug-in hybrid drivetrain as the taxi, giving the van a 61-mile pure electric range with the added flexibility of then being able to fire up the dinosaur juice and burn a bunch of that in the form of a generator.
-This allows the VN5 to travel 300 miles without stopping.
+This uses the same petrol-electric plug-in hybrid drivetrain as the taxi, giving the van a 74-mile pure electric range with the added flexibility of then being able to fire up the dinosaur juice and burn a bunch of that in the form of a generator.
+This allows the VN5 to travel 308 miles without stopping.

 The cab is a little tight, but it has a Volvo-grade touchscreen system and digital dials, giving it premium impact.
 The proportions are unusual; despite appearances it’s larger outside than a Transit Custom but can only carry 5.5 cubic metres of load inside.
 Pricey, too.
 But you do get a five-year warranty and durable aluminium / composite construction.